dominodatalab/domino-code-assist-docs/docs/install.md

 === "R"

-    There is no initialization required in R. Various Code Assist actions will be listed under the _Addins_ menu option.
+    There is no initialization required in R. Various DCA actions will be listed under the _Addins_ menu option.

 ## Check Version

-To check the version of Code Assist installed, run the following:
+To check the version of DCA installed, run the following:

 === "Python"